wp-plugins/posts-social-shares-count/readme.txt

 * pssc_stumble()
 * pssc_gplus()
 * pssc_all()

+= Change Log =

+Version 1.1: Fixed a mistake with pssc_all shortcode

 == Installation ==
 1. Go to your admin area and select Plugins -> Add new from the menu.